Zabih-khan/ML-Models/README.md

-In this repo i will upload all the ml models
+# In this repo, I will upload all the ml models.